SungardAS/condensation/README.md

 This will upload templates to all cofigured S3 buckets.

 #### condensation:deploy:ID
-Deploy tempates to a specific S3 bucket.
+Deploy templates to a specific S3 bucket.

 #### condensation:deploy:LABEL
-Deploy tempates to all S3 buckets that contain the label, LABEL.
+Deploy templates to all S3 buckets that contain the label, LABEL.

 ## Config Options